-This syllabus documents all course policies and requirements, assignments, and instructor/student responsibilities.
+This syllabus serves as the documentation for all course policies and requirements, assignments, and instructor/student responsibilities.

 Information relative to the delivery of the content contained in this syllabus is subject to change.
 Should that happen, the student will be notified.